KohLeeHuang/Coursera_getting_and_cleaning_data/CodeBook.md

     The resulting dataframe has 2947 observations and 563 variables, including the id variables, subject and activity.

 iii) The two dataframes are then merged together.
-(Note: The two dataframes each have 563 variables i.e. columns)
+(Note: The two dataframes each has 563 variables i.e. columns)

-    The resulting dataframe has 10299 observations of 563 variables.
+    The resulting dataframe has 10299 observations and 563 variables.

 ##### 2. Using Descriptive Activity Names to Name the Activities in the Dataset

 Activity_labels.txt is read into R and the descriptive activity names in the file are transformed to all lower case and used to replace the activity codes (1-6) in the second column of the merged dataframe.